 Along with the stage, there are other factors that help predict a person's outlook.
-These factors are not part of formal staging systems (at least at this time) but are often taken into account when looking at possible
+These factors are not part of formal staging systems (at least at this time) but are often taken into account when looking at possible treatment options.
+Factors that tend to be linked with shorter survival time are called adverse prognostic factors.
+Those that predict longer survival are favorable prognostic factors.

-Adverse prognostic factors Favorable prognostic factors Diffuse pattern of bone marrow involvement (more widespread replacement of normal marrow by leukemia) Advanced age Deletions of parts of chromosomes 17 or 11 Trisomy 12 in the CLL cells High blood levels of certain substances, such as beta-2-microglobulin Lymphocyte doubling time (the time it takes for the lymphocyte count to double) of less than 1 year Increased fraction of prolymphocytes (an early form of the lymphocyte) in the blood High proportion of CLL cells containing ZAP-70 (20% or more) or CD38 (30% or more) CLL cells with unchanged (not mutated) gene for the immunoglobulin heavy chain variable region (IGHV) CLL cells don't have the TP53 gene Non-diffuse (nodular or interstitial) pattern of bone marrow involvement Deletion of part of chromosome 13 (with no other chromosome abnormalities) Low proportion of CLL cells containing ZAP-70 (less than 20%) or CD38 (less than 30%) CLL cells with a mutated gene for IGHV
+Adverse prognostic factors Favorable prognostic factors • Diffuse pattern of bone marrow involvement (more widespread replacement of normal • Non-diffuse (nodular or interstitial) pattern of bone marrow involvement marrow by leukemia) • Deletion of part of chromosome 13 (with no other Advanced age chromosome abnormalities) • Deletions of parts of chromosomes 17 or 11 • Low proportion of CLL cells containing ZAP-70 • Trisomy 12 in the CLL cells (less than 20%) or CD38 (less than 30%) • High blood levels of certain substances, such as beta-2-microglobulin • CLL cells with a mutated gene for IGHV • Lymphocyte doubling time (the time it takes for the lymphocyte count to double) of less than 1 year • Increased fraction of prolymphocytes (an early form of the lymphocyte) in the blood • High proportion of CLL cells containing ZAP-70 (20% or more) or CD38 (30% or more) • CLL cells with unchanged (not mutated) gene for the immunoglobulin heavy chain variable region (IGHV)

+• CLL cells don't have the TP53 gene